FreeRTOS/coreMQTT/README.md

 1. Run this command to build the library and unit tests: `make -C build all`

-1. The built library will be present in `build/lib` folder, and generated test executables will be present in `build/bin/tests` folder.
+1. The generated test executables will be present in `build/bin/tests` folder.

 1. Run `ctest` to execute all tests and view the test run summary.